A management degree that will take you places.

 BUS320 Corporate Governance and Social Responsibility

 MGT325 Quality Management

-Select 8 elective courses.
-Of the electives, 5 must be advanced level (200/300 coded) courses.
-A minimum of 2 courses must be from the School of Business, and the remaining 6 electives may be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
+Select 8 elective courses (96 units).
+Of the electives, 5 (60 units) must be developing and graduate level (200/300 coded) courses.
+A minimum of 2 (24 units) must be from the School of Business, and the remaining 6 electives (72 units) may be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).

 The School of Business recommends students use these electives towards a second major or a minor from the those listed below:

 - Supply Chain Management

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.